csci174/fall2024/pages/_assignments/journal-02.md

     * Which moral dimensions do you weigh most highly?
     * Which moral dimensions might the opposition weigh most highly?
     * Do you think this framework is useful for coming to a resolution?

+## What to Submit
+When you're done, please paste your answers in the Moodle by the deadline.